History and Architecture

 Dear Medford City Councilors:

-Please continue your longtime partnership and support - please invest in Medford's future - by voting "YES" on the bond when it comes up for the vote.
+The clock is ticking -- it is time for action!
+Please continue your longtime partnership and support - please invest in Medford's future - by voting "YES" on the bond.

 I/we look forward to your response.